Status: The Labour Statutes Amendment Act received royal assent on May 31, 2022

-If passed, the bill will expand access to bereavement leave so employees who experience a pregnancy loss have time to grieve while knowing they still have a job to go back to.
+The act expands access to bereavement leave so employees who experience a pregnancy loss have time to grieve while knowing they still have a job to go back to.

-If passed, Bill 17 will amend the Employment Standards Code and Labour Relations Code to:
+The Labour Statutes Amendment Act amends the Employment Standards Code and Labour Relations Code to:

 - allow employees who have been with the same employer for at least 90 days and who would have been parents, such as biological, adoptive, or surrogates, to take bereavement leave when a pregnancy ends other than in a live birth.
 Employees can still take up to 3 days of bereavement leave in total per calendar year

 - allow reservists who have worked at least 12 consecutive weeks for the same employer to take as much time as they need to attend annual reservist training by removing the 20-day limit on annual training for reservist leave